igneus/adiutor/README.md

 1. `cd rails_app`
 1. `bundle install`
 1. check that the application works outside of Docker: `bundle exec rake spec`
-1. `bundle exec rake import` to import the main corpus of chants
+1. `bundle exec rake refresh` to import the main corpus of chants
 1. optionally import more chant corpora for comparative purposes (respective optional settings in `.env` must be set)
     - `bundle exec rake antiphonarius:import` to import chants from the 1960 Liber antiphonarius